openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/08/04

+* 5pm: Manintenance completed, operations normal.

-* 10am: I plan to continue moving nodes and cables, and adding fan strips to improve air flow.
+* 10am: Maintenance started: continue moving nodes and cables, and adding fan strips to improve air flow.
 Nodes math-alderann-c[01-12] will be powered off.
 Other nodes and functionality may be affected too.

 * 12am: Nodes math-alderaan-c[01-12] are draining, no new jobs can start on them.
 Existing jobs can continue while the nodes remain up.
 Any nodes suspended automatically for CPU overheating will remain suspended until the maintennce is completed.